explainers-by-googlers/fetch-retry/README.md

 -   Enabling retries for non-idempotent methods like POST should require an explicit opt-in (e.g., a separate retryNonIdempotent: true flag within retryOptions or similar mechanism) or might be disallowed initially.
 Developers opting into retrying non-idempotent requests must ensure their server endpoints are designed to handle potential duplicates gracefully (e.g., using an Idempotency-Key header or checking the Retry-Attempt header).

--   Error Handling: The fetch() promise behaves as follows:
+-   Error Handling: The `fetch()` promise behaves as follows:

--   If the initial attempt succeeds, the promise resolves with the Response.
+ -   If the initial attempt succeeds, the promise resolves with the `Response`.

--   If the initial attempt fails but a subsequent retry succeeds, the promise resolves with the Response from the successful retry.
+ -   If the initial attempt fails but a subsequent retry succeeds, the promise resolves with the `Response` from the successful retry.

--   If the initial attempt and all allowed retry attempts fail (due to retryable network errors, hitting maxAttempts limit, or exceeding maxAge), the promise rejects with the network error (TypeError) from the last attempt.
+ -   If the initial attempt and all allowed retry attempts fail (due to retryable network errors, hitting `maxAttempts` limit, or exceeding `maxAge`), the promise rejects with the network error (`TypeError`) from the last attempt.

--   The initial proposal does not include a mechanism to expose detailed information about the retry process (e.g., number of attempts made, intermediate errors) back to the client-side JavaScript, although the Retry-Attempt header provides information to the server.
+-   The initial proposal does not include a mechanism to expose detailed information about the retry process (e.g., number of attempts made, intermediate errors) back to the client-side JavaScript, although the `Retry-Attempt` header provides information to the server.

 Existing Ways to Retry Fetches
 ------------------------------